minetest/minetest/doc/world_format.md

 CREATE TABLE `user_privileges` (
     `id` INTEGER,
     `privilege` VARCHAR(32),
-    PRIMARY KEY (id, privilege)
+    PRIMARY KEY (id, privilege),
     CONSTRAINT fk_id FOREIGN KEY (id) REFERENCES auth (id) ON DELETE CASCADE );
 ```

 The `name` and `password` fields of the auth table are the same as the auth.txt
 fields (with modern password hash).
 The `last_login` field is the last login
-time as a unix time stamp.
+time as a Unix time stamp.

 The `user_privileges` table contains one entry per privilege and player.
 A player with "interact" and "shout" privileges will have two entries, one